 introduced conceptual circuits using logic gates.
 We will model the various math operations using digital gates.
 Here we combine the gates into circuits and describe them using the Verilog Hardware Description Language (HDL).
 These Verilog HDL descriptions are compiled and mapped to a Field Programmable Gate Array (FPGA).

 Working knowledge of the Verilog HDL is assumed.
-To learn more about Verilog HDL, I recommend the book FPGA Prototyping with Verilog Examples, an online class
+To learn more about Verilog HDL, I recommend the book FPGA Prototyping with Verilog Examples, an online class or lecture slides

 .
 To help you get up to speed with the development boards, wrote Getting Started documents for two popular Altera